SPICA SERVICES (S) PTE LTD (BRANCH OFFICE)

 Phone: (95) 1 255160 (ext.
 140)

 Fax: (95) 1 255171

 (95) 979 703 1904

 (65) 9625 8986

-We would recommend that all communications for the foreseeable future continue to be addressed to Spica Services Yangon, but also copied to the Regional Claims Management Team at Spica Services Singapore, to ensure attention.
+We recommend that all communications for the foreseeable future continue to be addressed to Spica Services Yangon, but you may also copy to the Regional Claims Management Team at Spica Services Singapore, to ensure attention.

 Please use the contact details provided below (see Singapore page):

 Aung Myo Myat Naing joined Spica 4 years ago, after 3 years at sea with Hyundai Merchant Marine, sailing on board cape size bulk carriers as a 2nd officer.
 Since joining Spica Services, he has been handling claims involving cargo/container claims, cargo quantity/quality disputes for tankers, collision, sinking, grounding, fire, oil pollution, recovery claims, etc. As a Myanmar national, Aung also has responsibility as Country Manager for Spica Services’ Myanmar Branch Office.

 Kyi Thanda Oo has more than 18 years of experience in shipping industry and has vast knowledge in port operation, ship/liner operator, ship agency and cargo operation (GC, container, oil and gas), etc. She is well connected locally and has very good understanding on local authorities’ requirements and changes in local shipping industry.

 Sainn Sainn has 15 years of experience with shipping lines and freight forwarders.
 She is knowledgeable and very familiar with local ship operation, import/export cargo and documentation, local requirements and procedure.